expo/expo/docs/versions/unversioned/sdk/google-sign-in.md

 At this point you can build your project and upload it to the App Store or the Google Play Store.

-When your app is built you can verify that the iOS URL Scheme is properly setup by reading from `expo-app-auth` in Standalone.
+When your app is built you can verify that the iOS URL Scheme is properly setup by reading from `expo-app-auth` in standalone.

 ```js
 import { AppAuth } from 'expo-app-auth';